dlitkowski/CHIP-8/README.md

 # CHIP-8   || IN PROGRESS ||
-Disassembler and interpreter (emulator?) for the CHIP-8 language, written in C and using the SDL2 library for video, audio, and input.
+Disassembler and interpreter (emulator?) for the CHIP-8 language, written in C and using the SDL2 library for video and input, as well as SDL Mixer for audio.
+The emulater has only been tested on Linux, and will be exclusive to POSIX systems as a result of pthreads use.

 The *Disassembler* directory features a program to dump a CHIP-8 binary ROM into assembly language, with descriptions of each command.
 The *ROMs* directory features binaries to run in the interpreter, and the *Interprer* directory contains the full CHIP 8 implementation.